-The Whole-Body Dot Engine auto-matically detects landmarks like lung apex, lung recesses, diaphragm, liver apex, iliac bone on a fast lowresolution whole-body scout, which is acquired during moving table.
-Based on this scout the body regions selected for scanning, namely chest, abdomen and/or pelvis are automatically segmented (Fig. 1).
-With the information of the segmentation the sequence parameters (field-of-view [FOV] and number of slices) are automatically adjusted in order to ensure proper coverage of the body regions of interest.
-Additionally, the Whole-Body Dot Engine uses an anticipated patient's breath-hold capacity to automatically adjust the imaging protocols in body regions where breath-hold is required to generate optimal image quality.
+The Whole-Body Dot Engine automatically detects landmarks like lung apex, lung recesses, diaphragm, liver apex, iliac bone on a fast low-resolution whole-body scout, which is acquired during moving table.
+Based on this scout the body regions selected for scanning, namely chest,

-(1A) Fast low resolution whole-body scout with automatically segmented chest (C), abdomen (A) and pelvis (P) for multi-station scanning.
+Figure 1: (1A) Fast low resolution whole-body scout with automatically segmented abdomen and pelvis for multi-station scanning.
 (1B) Coronal T2 single-shot turbo-spin-echo images with automatically segmented abdomen and pelvis split into two blocks for the transverse T1-weighted sequence (1C) with an acquisition time of 15 s for each lying within the preset 20-second breath-hold capacity.
 The cranio-caudal coverage per block is set to 400 mm with a fixed overlap of 2 cm between blocks and is adjusted to patient size and breath-hold capacity.